Haggets/retargify-issue-tracker/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea to implement to future updates.
-title: '[REQUEST]'
+title: "[REQUEST]"
-labels: 'feature-request'
+labels: ''
-assignees: 'Haggets'
+assignees: Haggets

 ---